 Welcome to the Isle of Colonsay

-Although we regret that we cannot speak or read any Chinese language, we are very proud of our grandchildren who live in Hong Kong and can translate for us when we go to visit them.
+Although we regret that we cannot speak or read any Chinese language, we are very proud of our grandchildren who live in Hong Kong and who translate for us when we go to visit them.
 A friend of ours has kindly translated our opening page and we hope that you will enjoy reading it.
 Thank you.